-A household approach is adopted for collecting data through most socio-economic inquiries.
-Since the frame for ultimate sampling units (households) is neither available nor feasible to be prepared afresh every time on account of time and cost factors, the sampling methods are so designed as to select the households in successive stages.
-For the rural areas, list of census villages comes in handy as an operationally convenient and readily accessible frame of first stage units.
-In the urban sector, however, the population census does not provide an analogous list of geographical units that could be conveniently adopted as a sampling frame.
-The UFS was conceived and formulated to obviate this particular situation.
+National Sample Survey Office (NSSO) has been conducting all India level large scale sample surveys on various socio-economic indicators.
+Traditionally, a stratified multi-stage sampling design has been followed in the survey conducted by NSSO.
+A household approach has been adopted for collecting the data in most of the socio-economic surveys.
+Since the frame for ultimate sampling units i.e. households is neither available nor feasible to be prepared afresh every time on account of time and cost factors, the sampling methods are so designed as to select the households in successive stages.
+For the rural areas, list of census villages comes in handy as an operationally convenient and readily accessible frame of the first stage units.
+In the urban area however, the population census does not provide an analogous list of geographical units that could be conveniently adopted as a sampling frame.
+The Urban Frame Survey (UFS) was conceived and formulated to obviate this particular situation.